 - Learning about different topics that you may not have otherwise gotten to learn about.

 The work is varied, and you get to ask questions only insiders know the answers to.
-As your confidence grows, take on more challenging projects including whitepapers, guides, reports, product reviews, marketing copy, website content, articles, e-books, short stories, and books.
+As your confidence grows, take on more challenging projects including whitepapers, guides, reports, product reviews, marketing copy, website content, articles, medical and legal guides (click here), e-books, short stories, and books.
 I ghostwrote an e-book for a client in Australia, and I cared more that I was being paid to write a book than the fact I wasn’t getting credit.

 Within one year of steady income from ghostwriting, it was time to bid goodbye to brick and mortar jobs forever.